harena-lab/harena-docs/dccs/README.md

 </dcc-lively-dialog>
 ~~~

-## Subscribing Messages and Connecting Components (`<subscribe-dcc>`)
+## Subscribing Messages (`<subscribe-dcc>`)

-A DCC can subscribe to message in such a way that whenever the message appears on the bus, it will receive it.
+A DCC can subscribe to a message in such a way that whenever the message appears on the bus, it will receive it.

 For each subscribed message a DCC declares a `<subscribe-dcc>` inside its element.
 With the following syntax: